 If you’re having trouble finding time to get outdoors, try these close-to-home micro-excursions.
 All you have to do is open your door and step outside.

 1. Sip Your Morning Tea.
 Grab your morning paper and read it outside with a cup of coffee or tea.
 Or consider a workday ritual that gets you out for an afternoon sunshine break.

 2. Take a Nap.
 All you need is a towel, blanket or a hammock and a nice patch of shade.
 It’s easy to catch some z’s, or perhaps just watch the clouds roll over.

 3. Have Lunch.
 Instead of sitting at the kitchen table, the office cafeteria or your desk, take your lunch to a local park, your office building’s outdoor bench or your own backyard.

 4. Connect With Friends.
 Forget that after-work drink.
 Going for a walk or jog with a pal is a great way to catch up, get exercise and cover some new ground.

 5. Pay Bills.
 Who says you need to sit at your desk to do basic household tasks?
 It’s just as easy to take your bills outside and enjoy some fresh air while you catch up on business.

 6. Make Calls.
-Alright, so you’ll miss out on some of the sounds of nature, but taking and making even a few of your daily phone calls outdoors on a cell or cordless gains you at least a change of scenery and a little sunshine.
+Alright, so you’ll miss out on some of the sounds of nature, but taking and making even a few of your daily phone calls outdoors gains you at least a change of scenery and a little sunshine.